bhrigu123/TimeCraft/README.md

 ### Direct Download

-Direct downloads can be found on the [releases](https://github.com/bhrigu123/TimeCraft/releases) page.
+1. Downlod the TimeCraft `zip` file of the latest version from the [releases](https://github.com/bhrigu123/TimeCraft/releases) page.
-After downloading and extracting, just drag the _.app_ file to the _Applications_ folder.
+2. After downloading and extracting, just drag the `TimeCraft` app file to the _Applications_ folder.

 ### Building from Source